-In back, kids are usually in the yard and adults are up on the deck.
+In the back yard, our kids are usually in the yard and adults are up on the deck.
 Separate.
-(Don’t get me wrong – separate can be lovely).
-In the front, we’re in close-proximity.
+Don’t get me wrong, separate can be lovely, just not all the time.

 Lend a hand

-Being out front means we get to see when others need help – unloading or loading something heavy, watching a small child so they can run into the house for something quick, changing a tire, lending a tool or holding a ladder, or providing a missing ingredient.
-These chances to help are invaluable gifts – relationships are often forged in these types of experiences.
+Front yard living means we get to see when others need help.
+It may be unloading or loading something heavy, watching a small child so they can run into the house for something quick, changing a tire, lending a tool or holding a ladder, or providing a missing ingredient.

 We are blessed to be able to step in and help when we can.

-We ARE enjoying our deck and the benefits of back yard living.
-But, front yard living still holds significant value.
+While we are definitely enjoying our deck and the benefits of back yard living, front yard living still holds significant value.

 Front yard living has allowed us to join our neighbors in real-life.
 We have been blessed as so many have stepped into the messiness of life with us through the conversations of front-yard living.